hillnicholas/hillnetwork.me/shouldbehiring.me.docker/shouldbehiring.me/public/content/ios-tethering.md

 # IOS 11.2 Free Wifi Tethering

-Mobile network providers and Apple have continuously restricted eusers from tethering their data.
+Mobile network providers and Apple frequently restrict users from tethering their data.
 Here's a short workaround to use the data you pay for on separate device.

 ### Required Software/Hardware
 * OpenVPN Server (can be ran on loopback), with an publicly facing SSH daemon